eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 > **Axiom:** If a voter submits a ranked ballot, we assume only one thing about that voter's preferences: If a voter ranks candidate A above candidate B, then they would vote for A over B in a head-to-head matchup.
 That is, we assume the ranking implies transitive preferences.
 If a voter ranks A and B equally, then they have no preference between A and B in a head-to-head matchup.
 If more voters rank A above B than the reverse, we assume A defeats B.\label{ax:ranked-ballot-assumption}

-If there is a candidate who would defeat every other candidate in a head-to-head matchup based purely on the ballot data's indication of the above assumption, then we must assume they are the Condorcet winner, and by golly, they should win!
+If there is a candidate who would defeat every other candidate in a head-to-head matchup based purely on the ballot data, interpreted through the above assumption, then we must assume they are the Condorcet winner, and by golly, they should win!

 The value of this criterion is felt most strongly in the contrapositive.
 If the ballots indicate that a candidate would be defeated by any single other candidate in a runoff, then they would not have a strong claim of legitimacy if declared the winner.